HRG-OFFICIAL/ApniDukaan-Ecommerce/PROJECT_COMPLETION.md

 ## 🏆 **PROJECT STATUS: COMPLETE**

-The ShopSphere E-commerce Platform is now **fully configured and ready for development and deployment**.
+The ApniDukaan E-commerce Platform is now **fully configured and ready for development and deployment**.
 All major components have been implemented, tested, and documented.
 The project follows industry best practices and is scalable for production use.

 ### **Key Achievements**
 - ✅ **Professional Frontend**: Modern, responsive e-commerce design